 Research suggests that for Black women in EHE, sense of belonging is described as having a safe space; access to attentive and responsive academic advisors or mentors; and both awareness and understanding of how to access enrichment opportunities.
 Scholarship highlights the fact that Black women’s sense of belonging influences their abilities to successfully complete a college degree at a Predominately White Institution (PWI).

 While there are many actions that can be taken to address the disparate retention and experiences of Black women students, this project will focus on providing these students with the supports they desire.
 To address issues related to building safe spaces and community, poor advisement or low mentorship, and lack of enrichment opportunities, participants will engage in sister circles, mentorship by a near-peer Black woman graduate student, and explicit exposure to enrichment opportunities and funding.
 Sister circles, specifically, will create a safe space for Black women students to commune and interact, facilitate connection with Black women staff and faculty, and overall increase participants’ sense of belonging within the College.

-A multidisciplinary team of Black women researchers (EHE faculty, administrators, staff, and Center Associates) led by Principal Investigator, Dr. Kenyona Walker, Senior Project Manager and licensed School Psychologist, will implement and evaluate a 12-week, three-pronged research intervention designed to increase the sense of belonging of Black women students in EHE.
+A multidisciplinary team of Black women researchers (EHE faculty, administrators, staff, and Center Associates) will implement and evaluate a 12-week, three-pronged research intervention designed to increase the sense of belonging of Black women students in EHE.
 This exploratory research project will pilot test the intervention and provide data to determine its effectiveness related to sense of belonging.
 Ultimately, the researchers aim to produce credible data that may assist EHE, the Office of Diversity and Inclusion, and other university leaders to create and implement policy and programming related to retention of Black undergraduate women.